velor2012/ReplaceURL/README.md

 # ReplaceURL

-A plugin for replacing links to various text (usually some files or pictures) in typecho
+Thanks [@Quarkay](https://github.com/Quarkay) sincerely.
+This repo is completely based on [this project](https://github.com/Quarkay/Typecho-SimpleCDN).
+It's a plugin for replacing links to various text (usually some files or pictures) in typecho.

 ## Install